 Definition

-This is bad for business because it decreases the lifetime value (LTV) of a customer.
+This is harmful for business because it decreases the lifetime value (LTV) of a customer and can indicate issues with onboarding or user experience.

 Why is it important to track?

-If you notice few people are activating, it may be time to enhance your customer support.
+If you notice that only a few people are activating, it may be time to enhance your customer support.

 For instance, you can build an email campaign targeting new subscribers to ensure they understand how to use and get the most value from your platform (and hopefully stick around longer).